lugenx/ecohabit/docs/how-to-contribute.md

 ![fork repo button](./assets/fork-repo.png/ "Fork Repo Button")

-Once you have pressed the button, GitHub will redirect you to a page that looks like this:
+Once you have pressed the `fork` button, GitHub will redirect you to a page that looks like this:

 ![create fork button](./assets/create-fork.png "Create Fork Button")